madmous/madClones/client/README.md

 * Add a white background color to each board section (star, user and users)
 * Make UI responsive
 * Add enzyme

+--

+* Added a login section
+* Added a signup section to create a new user